 To find out what voting district you live in, as well as your polling place, please go to http://www.unioncountyvotes.com/where-do-i-vote/ and enter your address.
 You can also search for your voting district here.

-Members of the Berkeley Heights Democratic Committee are elected in June of odd-numbered years for a 2-year term.
+Members of the Berkeley Heights Democratic Committee are elected to two-year terms in June of odd-numbered years.
 They are your official Democratic Party representatives in the districts they reside.
-In 2017, Berkeley Heights Democrats elected Committee members for every seat – the first time in recent history!
+In 2017, Berkeley Heights Democrats elected committee members for every seat – the first time in recent history!

 Democratic Committee Chairman – George Devanney